atan135/gcctest/README.md

 Server started on port 8080
 Max connections: 1000
 Thread pool size: 4
+TCP Server is running.
+Clients can send messages ending with '\n' Use TestClient to connect and send messages
 New connection from 127.0.0.1:54321
+Received from 127.0.0.1:54321: Hello World
 Cleaning up connection: 127.0.0.1:54321
 ```